Asics Gel Pulse 7 GTX Review Facts

 The style of the Gel Pulse 7 GTX isn’t much different from the non-GTX model.
 It looks like a traditional road-running shoe.
 The only thing to complain about with the style of the shoe is that there isn’t much to choose from in terms of color options

 .
-Still though, the color options look fine even though they are very basic.
+The color options look fine even though they are very basic.
 If you’re looking for something that doesn’t stick out too much, this is a good option as far as the style goes.

 The durability of the shoe is very good, and many runners feel the shoe lasts them a pretty long time before wearing down and breaking apart.
 The outsole of the shoe is made with Asics High Abrasion Rubber, so it is made to last a long time.
 In addition to the AHAR, the Gel Pulse 7 GTX has its SpEVA foam midsole, which is also made to last the runner a long time before wearing down.
 The upper of the shoe is made with a durable mesh and also has the waterproofing GTX material, which lasts runners a long time as well.